 Liquidity and capital resources may be impacted by our operating activities, as well as by our business acquisitions, capital expenditures, stock repurchases, proceeds associated with stock option exercises and issuances of common stock under the ESPP, payment of taxes in connection with the net settlement of equity awards, the timing of sales within an accounting period, and investments in strategic relationships that we have made or may make in the future.
 Our liquidity may be impacted by our customer-buying patterns and the efforts of our sales force and channel partners, which have historically resulted in our receiving a substantial portion of our billings during the last two weeks of the quarter.
-Billings during the last two weeks of the second quarter of 2016 were in excess of 40% compared to the historical eight-quarter average of 33%.
-As of June 30, 2016, \$150.0 million remains available for future share repurchases under our share repurchase program, which will be financed through our available working capital.
-In recent years we have received significant capital as a result of the exercise of stock options and purchases under our ESPP.
-We expect proceeds in future years to decrease due to the increased mix of RSUs granted versus stock options and also to be impacted by our share price.
-During 2016, we expect to spend \$80.0 million to \$90.0 million in capital expenditures primarily related to expansion of our offices to support worldwide growth and the implementation of our ERP system.
+Billings during the last two weeks of the third quarter of 2016 were in excess of 40% compared to the historical eight-quarter average of 34%.
+As of September 30, 2016, \$125.0 million remained available for future share repurchases under our share repurchase program.
+In October 2016, the board of directors authorized a \$100 million increase to our existing share repurchase program, bringing the amount authorized under the current program to \$300 million.
+In recent years we have received significant capital as a result of the exercise of stock options.
+We expect proceeds in future years to decrease due to the increased mix of RSUs granted versus stock options and also to vary based on our share price.
+We expect to spend \$15.0 million to \$25.0 million in capital expenditures primarily related to expansion of our offices to support worldwide growth in the remainder of 2016.

-As of June 30, 2016, our cash, cash equivalents, and investments of \$1.2 billion were invested primarily in U.S. government and agency securities, municipal bonds, corporate debt securities, commercial paper, certificates of deposit and term deposits, and money market funds.
+As of September 30, 2016, our cash, cash equivalents, and investments of \$1.27 billion were invested primarily in corporate debt securities, commercial paper, municipal bonds, U.S. government and agency securities, money market funds and certificates of deposit and term deposits.
 It is our investment policy to invest excess cash in a manner that preserves capital, provides liquidity and maximizes return without significantly increasing risk.

-As of June 30, 2016, \$455.2 million of our cash and investments were held by our international subsidiaries and are therefore not immediately available to fund domestic operations unless the cash is repatriated.
-While we do not intend to do so, should this amount be repatriated, most of it would be subject to U.S. federal income tax that would be partially offset by foreign tax credits.
+As of September 30, 2016, \$501.4 million of our cash and investments were held by our international subsidiaries and are therefore not immediately available to fund domestic operations unless the cash is repatriated.
+We are considering repatriating some cash in December 2016.
+Should any amount be repatriated, it would be subject to U.S. federal income tax.
+However, any cash repatriated is expected to be offset by foreign tax credits.
 We do not enter into investments for trading or speculative purposes.

 We believe that our existing cash and cash equivalents will be sufficient to meet our anticipated cash needs for at least the next 12 months.
-Our future capital requirements will depend on many factors, including our growth rate, the timing and extent of spending to support development efforts, the expansion of sales and marketing activities, the introduction of new and enhanced products and services offerings, the costs to ensure access to adequate manufacturing capacity and the continuing market acceptance of our products.
+Our future capital requirements will depend on many factors, including our growth rate, the timing and extent of spending to support development efforts, the expansion of sales and marketing activities, the introduction of new and enhanced products and services offerings, the costs to ensure access to adequate manufacturing capacity, the continuing market acceptance of our products and our investments in real estate through purchases or long-term leases.
 Historically, we have required capital principally to fund our working capital needs, capital expenditures, share repurchases and acquisition activities.
 In the event that additional financing is required from outside sources, we may not be able to raise it on terms acceptable to us or at all.
 If we are unable to raise additional capital when desired, our business, operating results and financial condition would be adversely affected.